 "They appeared to have some sort of an oily-feeling substance on the back of the small ducks.
 The adult ducks didn't seem to be impacted," Alex Sneed with the Department of Enivironmental Quality said.

 So what was the cause of the clogged sewer that caused the spill?
 The Department of Environmental Quality is still investigating, but they have an idea.
 "We have since learned that the manhole was clogged.
 The manhole that overflowed was clogged with oil and grease of some type," Sneed said.

-As the investigation continues, our recent rains may have helped alleviant some of the pollution.
+As the investigation continues, recent rain showers may have helped alleviate some of the pollution.
 "Little Creek has probably got a higher flow, a greater volume of water traveling down it.
 It will probably be working to push this stuff on through if its not already gone," Sneed said.

 We are continuing to get reports that more adult ducks are getting the unknown substance on them, but cannot be captured to be cleaned.